 Information

-Norton’s entire protection plan is based on scanning the internet for your personal, sensitive information, so it came as no surprise to us that installation required sharing a lot of personal information, including email addresses, physical address, Social Security numbers, government-issued ID numbers, and phone numbers.
+Norton’s entire protection plan is based on scanning the internet for your personal, sensitive information, so it came as no surprise to us that installation required sharing a lot of personal information, including our Social Security number, email addresses, physical address, government-issued ID numbers, and phone numbers.

-Giving this level of information isn’t abnormal — we’re paying for the service to monitor our information online.
+Giving this level of information is normal with data removal services — we’re paying for the service to monitor our information online.

 If you want Norton to actually request that your information be removed, you have to pay for the upgraded service, Norton Privacy Monitor Assistant.